Healthy Peanut Butter Cookies

 Instructions

-• Preheat the oven to 180C/350F and line a large baking tray with parchment paper.
-Remove the bowl from the refrigerator and using your hands, form 12 balls of dough and place them on the lined tray.
+• Preheat the oven to 350°F and line a large baking tray with parchment paper.
+Remove the bowl from the refrigerator and, using your hands, form 12 balls of dough and place them on the lined tray.
 Press down on each ball of dough and cross either side with a fork.

 • Place the baking tray in the oven and bake for 10-12 minutes, until the edges just begin to firm up.
-Remove the cookies from the oven and let them cool completely.
+Remove the cookies from the oven and let them cool on the sheet for 10 minutes before carefully transferring them to a wire rack to cool completely.

 Notes